 MTO – Two locations with two slightly different menus.
 The downtown location serves breakfast and lunch and the Summerlin location serves breakfast, lunch and dinner.

 Naked City Pizza – REALLY great food in a bar.
-Two locations – one in Moondoggies on Arville and one on Paradise.
+Multiple locations – check their website.

 Other Mama – Seriously good food off the strip.
 If the Kimchi rice is available, be sure to order it.

 The Peppermill – A Vegas institution.
 You must go.
 I have never eaten anything there other than breakfast, so I can’t speak for the rest of the menu, but it’s typical diner food done right.
 Check out the lounge as well.
 Kitschy uniforms and decent service round out the experience.

 Pho Saigon – there are a LOT of Pho places in Vegas, but this one is my fave.
 Fast service and dozens of choices.